-- The population of Okinawa had been on an increasing trend, however decreased by 145 (0.01%) compared to the previous year in FY2022, the first decline since its return to Japan. - The number of households has been on the rise, and was higher than in the previous year in FY2022.

-^{} According to the National Institute of Population and Social Security Research, "Regional Population Projections for Japan: 2015-2045 (2018)
+- The population of Okinawa Prefecture fell by 355 people or 0.02% in FY2023 from the previous year, when the population had declined for the first time since the prefecture's return to Japan, marking the second consecutive year of decline. - The number of households has been on the rise, and was higher than in the previous year in FY2023. - According to the National Institute of Population and Social Security Research, "Regional Population Projections for Japan: 2015-2045 (2018)